 The Board of Directors, in exercising its role under the Companies Act, will make a resolution relating to the implementation or non-implementation of the Gratis Allotment of Stock Acquisition Rights, Etc. respecting to the maximum extent any recommendation of the Independent Committee described above.
-However, if the Shareholders Meeting is convened in accordance with (g) below, the Board of Directors, in exercising its role under the Companies Act, will make a resolution relating to the implementation or non-implementation of the Gratis Allotment of Stock Acquisition Rights, Etc. subject to any resolution at the Shareholders Meeting.
+However, if the Shareholders Meeting for Confirmation of the Intention of Shareholders is convened in accordance with (g) below, the Board of Directors, in exercising its role under the Companies Act, will make a resolution relating to the implementation or non-implementation of the Gratis Allotment of Stock Acquisition Rights, Etc. subject to any resolution at the Shareholders Meeting.

-(g) Convocation of the Shareholders Meeting
+(g) Convocation of the Shareholders Meeting for Confirmation of the Intention of Shareholders

-Upon the implementation of the Gratis Allotment of the Stock Acquisition Rights, Etc. pursuant to the Plan, the Board of Directors may convene a meeting of shareholders (the "Shareholders Meeting") and confirm the intent of the Company's shareholders regarding the implementation of the Gratis Allotment of the Stock Acquisition Rights, Etc., if (i) the Independent Committee recommends implementation of the Gratis Allotment of Stock Acquisition Rights, Etc. subject to confirming the intent of shareholders in advance in accordance with (e)(i) above, or (ii) the applicability of Trigger Event (2) or any other matter becomes an issue and the Board of Directors determines it appropriate to confirm the shareholders' intent for the Acquisition taking into consideration the time required to convene a meeting of shareholders or other matters pursuant to the duty of care of a good manager.
+The Board of Directors may convene a meeting of shareholders (the "Shareholders Meeting for Confirmation of the Intention of Shareholders") and confirm the intent of the Company's shareholders regarding the implementation of the Gratis Allotment of the Stock Acquisition Rights, Etc., if (i) the Independent Committee recommends implementation of the Gratis Allotment of Stock Acquisition Rights, Etc. subject to confirming the intent of shareholders in advance in accordance with (e)(i) above, or if the Independent Committee recommends that the intention of shareholders regarding the Acquisition by the Acquirer be confirmed. or (ii) the applicability of Trigger Event (2) or any other matter becomes an issue and the Board of Directors determines it appropriate to confirm the shareholders' intent taking into consideration the time required to convene a shareholders' meeting or other matters pursuant to the duty of care of a good manager.